Home | Contact Pat | Site Search

 charleslindbergh.com web site—Patrick T. Ranfranz, CharlesLindbergh.com Owner/Developer

 In the late 90's I found myself reading the Pulitzer Prize winning book titled Lindbergh by A. Scott Berg.
 At the time I was working as the Director of Web Development for AGS Publishing and decided to use my web development skills to create a web site about Charles Lindbergh.
 No comprehensive Lindbergh site existed at the time.
 I started off building pages, adding information, discussion forums, stories, and eventually I found myself dealing with hundreds of thousands of site visitors from around the world.
 From 2002 on the CharlesLindbergh.com web site has received over 500,000 site visitors each calendar year.
 I was never sure why I started the CharlesLindbergh.com web site; however, the dots were connected when I received a letter from Dick Beardon, a member of the 307th Bomb Group (same as my uncle).
-He wrote that Charles Lindbergh was on the same islands during the same timeframe as my uncle.
+He wrote that Charles Lindbergh was on the same islands during the same time frame as my uncle.
 The middle-aged Charles Lindbergh traveled to the Pacific as an observer, and eventually ended up flying over 50 combat missions, including one in which he downed a Japanese aircraft.
 The Roosevelt Administration tried to ban Charles Lindbergh from the military and related industries due to his noninterventionist activities prior to the Japanese attack on Pearl Harbor on Dec.
 7, 1941.
 Lindbergh resigned his commission in the Army Air Corps after Roosevelt publicly denounced him.
 He tried to reenlist after Pearl Harbor but his request was refused.
 He then served as a technical adviser and test pilot for the Ford Motor Company and United Aircraft Corporation (now United Technologies Corporation).
 The Roosevelt Administration would likely have banned Lindbergh from visiting the Pacific had they known ahead of time.
 Eventually Lindbergh flew over 50 combat missions and shot down a Japanese plane before being asked by the military to return to the US.
 The letter I received from Mr. Beardon (the member of the 307th bomb group) explained that he and many B-24 crew members owed their lives to Lindbergh because he developed cruise control techniques showing the military how to significantly extend the range of fighter planes during the summer of 1944.
 Lindbergh's information helped fighters fly farther and stay with the bomber formations thus protecting them from Japanese attacks.
 Unfortunately, Lindbergh's cruise control techniques came a few days too late for the Coleman crew.
 Their bomber formation, without the protection of US fighters, was un-escorted to Yap Island and was attacked by 17 Japanese planes.
 It was just a few months later that bombing formations would have US fighter protection in thanks to Lindbergh's help.

 Through this connection I realized my CharlesLindbergh.com web site development and the Coleman crew crossed paths.
 This realization put me back on the path to discover more about my uncle and the Coleman crew and perhaps find away to bring them home after 60 years.